hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 -------

 The cost for executing a job depends on the underlying machine type and how much CPU and memory is being requested.
-Currently, Batch runs all jobs on 16 core, preemptible, n1-standard machines with 100 GB of disk total.
-The costs are as follows:
+Currently, Batch runs most jobs on 16 core, preemptible, n1-standard machines with 100 GB of disk total.
+The costs for jobs run on a 16 core machine are computed as follows:

 - Compute cost
    = $0.01 per core per hour